nsergey82/postpp/evault_protocol.md

 ## Keys
 https://github.com/MetaState-Prototype-Project/prototype/blob/main/infrastructure/evault-core/src/evault.ts#L74
-How can we rotate public key on the evault?
+ATM owners can't rotate the public key on the evault (admins can).

 ## URIs
 In many places instead of domain based URIs in the ecosystem we use w3ids [link](link).
 A w3id can resolve to an eVault location, e.g., ip address and port, or it can resolve directly to a MetaEnvelope on the eVault.
 Other standard parts of URIs apply.,